Tax Zones

 Goole

 A unique opportunity to co-locate supply chain for the new Siemens rail factory (under construction).
-The zone takes in a large undeveloped site with excellent transport links.
-The zone is ideally situated to address deprivation in Hull, Goole, Scunthorpe as well as East Yorkshire (Doncaster, Wakefield)
+The site takes in a large undeveloped site with excellent transport links.
+The site is ideally situated to address deprivation in Hull, Goole, Scunthorpe as well as East Yorkshire (Doncaster, Wakefield)

-This is centred on Able’s proposed Marine Energy Park, with scope for rapid development in new offshore wind manufacturing jobs.
+This site is centred on Able Humber Port, with scope for rapid development in new offshore wind manufacturing jobs.
 The site also includes a portion of ABP’s coal stock yard which can be redeveloped once the coal trade ceases in the next two years.

 How do existing local